Top 10 Scholarships for Developing Country Students

 University of Bradford Global Development Scholarships (UK)

-The University of Bradford Global Development Scholarships (formerly known as Countries in Crisis Scholarships) are intended to aid students in financial hardship due to the fact that they are domiciled in a country that is in crisis as a result of the political situation, war, natural disaster etc. The scholarship is available for students enrolled or intending to enroll in a full time Master’s programmes (not MBA) based at the University of Bradford.
-Each scholarship is worth approximately £20,000 which includes full tuition fees and accommodation plus £3500 per annum living costs.
+The University of Bradford Global Development Scholarships are intended to aid international students in financial hardship due to the fact that they are domiciled in a country that is in crisis as a result of the political situation, war, natural disaster etc. The scholarship is available for students enrolled or intending to enroll in a full time Master’s programmes (not MBA) based at the University of Bradford.
+Each scholarship is worth approximately £20,000 which includes full tuition fees, accommodation, and living costs.